polarityio/scoutprime/README.md

 ### scoutPRIME URL

-The base URL for the ScoutPrime API to include the schema (https://) and port as needed
+The base URL for the ScoutPrime API to include the scheme (https://).

-### scoutPRIME API Key
+### scoutPRIME API Token

-ScoutPrime API Key, that can be generated from the ScoutPrime dashboard.
+ScoutPrime API Token, that can be generated from the ScoutPrime dashboard.

 ## Installation Instructions